bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 ## Brief:

-Imagine a better world 50 years into the future.
-In this project, you will create an interactive narrative hosted on the web.
+In this project, you will create a hypertext narrative describing how a better world came to be for the year 2045.

 ## Process